helpshift/ekaf/README.md

 * Only gets metadata for the topic being published. ekaf does not start workers until a produce is called, hence easily horizontally scalable - can be added to a load balancer without worrying about creating holding up valuable connections to a broker on bootup.
 Queries metadata directly from a `{ekaf_bootstrap_broker,Broker}` during the first produce to a topic, and then caches this data for that topic.
 * Extensive use of records for `O(1)` lookup
 * By using binary as the preferred format for Topic, etc, - lists are avoided in all places except the `{BrokerHost,_Port}`.
+* All pg2 and gproc names are prefixed with <<"ekaf.",Topic/binary>> for better namespacing

 ### Concurrency when publishing to multiple topics ###
 Each Topic, will have a pg2 process group, but maintaining the pool is done internally for maintaining round-robin, etc. You can pick a random partition worker for a topic via